-- That the teacher had the highest possible expectations for all pupils in their class. - That all teaching is based on building on what the pupils already know, can do, and can understand. - At times the teacher may direct the class-based teaching assistant (TA) to work with an individual or a group as part of normal working practice. - Different ways of teaching are in place so that every pupil is fully involved in learning in class.
+- That the teacher has the highest possible expectations for all pupils in their class. - That all teaching is based on building on what the pupils already know, can do and can understand. - Different ways of teaching are in place so that every pupil is fully involved in learning in class.
 This may involve things like using more practical learning. - Specific strategies (which may be suggested by the SENCo or outside staff) are in place to support every pupil to learn. - The teacher will have carefully checked on progress and may have decided that a pupil has gaps in their understanding/learning and needs some extra support to help them make the best possible progress.
 Teaching and resources will then be differentiated and adapted to meet the pupil's needs and progress monitored - If adequate progress is not made the teacher will follow a more targeted approach to teaching.